lew42/web-os/vfs.md

 See the [implementation](#implementation) section to see an overview of how this would work.

+## Realtime, Visual Version Control

+Realtime: changes to a file on one device instantly update on all devices.
+This is what we've come to expect with "Google Docs".

+Visual Version Control: the typical Undo history is a linear sequence of steps.
+This history should be visual (if you've used Photoshop, you'll know what this might look like).
+But, this history should also allow branching.
+And it should be persistent and distributed.
+In Photoshop, and most apps, when you close the application, the history disappears.

+What does a version tree look like?
+Like a tree...
+You start with something, and can branch at any time, any number of times.
+You can back up to any point, and branch again.

+Do you think realtime, visual version control is important?
+Do you think git is the culmination (peak) of realtime visual version control?
+I've never found a git GUI that makes sense to me.

 ## Shortcomings of the Current Systems

+Let's compare to
 ### realtime + visual version control
 We don't really have a realtime + version controlled file system.
 If you want version control, you get `git`, which is far from user-friendly, and not "realtime".